How to Call Nigeria Cheaply From Any Browser

 • Keeps infrastructure lean

 There are no connection fees, no rounding tricks, and no expiration dates on your balance.
+Understanding where your international calling money goes helps explain why this affordable calling solution makes staying connected easier than ever.

 Are These Calls Legal and Regulated?